Seventh Party System: Characteristics of the proposed Seventh Party System

-Proponents of the shift to the Seventh Party System note several recent shifts in demographics and voting patterns.
-Non-white voters, historically Democratic-leaning, have grown as a share of the population since the start of the Sixth Party System, and previously Republican-leaning secular college-educated white voters have moved leftward.
-At the same time, Republicans have made significant inroads with white voters without a college degree, while maintaining their favor with evangelical Christian voters.
+Proponents of the shift to the Seventh Party System point to several recent demographic and voting pattern changes.
+Non-White voters, historically Democratic-leaning, have grown as a share of the population since the start of the Sixth Party System, and previously Republican-leaning secular college-educated White voters have moved leftward.
+At the same time, Republicans have made significant inroads with White voters without a college degree, while maintaining their favor with evangelical Christian voters.